mgarne9597/CMSC-313/Observations.md

-Looking at all the assembly code from each of the .S files I attached to this repository, there are a few general similarities and differences I can see.
-I looks like all of the files have a similar structure.
-For example at the top of each of them it says the name of the file, and various definitions.
+Looking at all the assembly code from each of the .S files I attached to this repository, there are a few general similarities and differences.
+It looks like all of the files have a similar structure.
+For example at the top of each of them it says the name of the file and various definitions.
 There are also several sections throughout the code that start with LF followed by another letter and a number.
 There are also sections that are just L followed by a number.
 There are also what appears to be functions being used several